UCSD-E4E/Pyrenote/README.md

 **Read github_procedures.md for more detailed information before contributing to the repo**

 ## Usage

-*Note: Before getting the project set up, message project leads for env file.
+***Note**: Before getting the project set up, message project leads for .env file.
 This file should be put in /audino **make sure the file is never pushed to the github***

 Please install the following dependencies to run `audino` on your system: